David-R-Lange/David-R-Lange/README.md

 everything associated with that.
 I would especcially like to learn Game Engine Programming, Emulation and Graphics Programming.

+REMINDER: Due to me learning Programming and showing what I have learned, I will never use any kind of AI (Github Copilot or ChatGPT) to help me, when I'm stuck or otherwise.

 You can reach me via my email: renedavidbrueggemann@gmail.com